WHAT IS A PIGEON REALLY WORTH???

 AU Certified Judge of Racing Pigeons

 Above all, the true value of a pigeon is determined by the owner and the prospective buyer.
-As a licensed auctioneer, I am well aware of "true market value", and that is defined simply as "whatever a prospective buyer is willing to pay".
+As a former auctioneer, I am well aware of "true market value", and that is defined simply as "whatever a prospective buyer is willing to pay".
 The birds I am offerring for sale, however, are not in an auction.
 They are simply listed as surplus birds that I wish to sell, and along with them I am listing an asking price.
 If that asking price is too high for you, then simply don't buy.
 If you think it is a "good" price, and perhaps even a "bargain", then by all means jump right in and purchase the pigeon.

 "How," one might ask, "is the value of any pigeon determined if it is not being offerred at auction?"
 There are three components that determine a pigeon's true value.
 They are: performance, pedigree, and conformation.
 I will treat each one separately here.